brianspiering/quotes_from_others/README.md

 "A bet is a tax on bullshit.”
 — Alex Tabarrok

+"The true skill is not coming up with good ideas, it's being clever and creative enough to figure out quick, cheap and easy ways to test all your bad ideas."
+— Marc Randolph

 "What's the name for a company that can be valued billion dollars before they see a dime in revenue?

 A Panda — By all laws of nature they should no longer exist, but due to human intervention, they do."